reifjulian/wyoung/README.md

 ## Installation:

-Type `which wyoung` at the Stata prompt to determine which version you have installed.
-To install the most recent version of `wyoung`, copy/paste the following line of code:
+Type `which wyoung` at the Stata prompt to determine your `wyoung` version.
+To install the most recent version, copy and paste the following line of code:

 ```
 net install wyoung, from("https://raw.githubusercontent.com/reifjulian/wyoung/master") replace